 If this wasn’t convincing enough, their homemade breads are also available to buy or takeaway.
 This can only ever be a good thing, if you ask me!
 With flavours from nut and olive oil to sweet potato and almond, it took everything in me to not buy every single loaf in the bakery.
 Spoilt for choice?
 Indeed!

 Having devoured the menu with our eyes, we both tucked into some incredibly tasty Singl-end eggs florentine.
-These came with two poached eggs on a stack of roast sweet potato, spinach, red onions with avocado, cashews and tarragon “hollandaise” on top of a homemade toast of your choice.
+These came with two poached eggs on a stack of roast sweet potato, spinach and red onions.
+There was also avocado, cashews and tarragon “hollandaise” on top of a homemade toast of your choice.
 I went for sourdough while Sam chose the Super-nova super seeded!
 I can also attest to their delightful cappuccino, which was the cherry on top of a perfect brunch to start the day.

-Another thing that impressed me endlessly and made Singl-end a really good addition to my own Glasgow travel guide was their consciousness about the environment.
+Another thing that impressed me endlessly was their consciousness about the environment.
 All single use products (or as they brilliantly call them, singl-use!) are plant based and biodegradable within 12 weeks.
 How awesome is that?
 Needless to say, I loved coming across Singl-end Garnethill on our little trip to Glasgow.
 Stopping by (even if it’s only for their out-of-this-world bread selection) is fully encouraged!

 Singl-end Garnethill | 263 Renfrew St, Glasgow G3 6TT

 Do you like trying food from around the world as much as we do?
 Then check: